openharmony/docs/en/application-dev/reference/apis-test-kit/js-apis-inner-application-abilityDelegator.md

 getCurrentTopAbility(): Promise\<UIAbility>

 Obtains the top ability of this application.
 This API uses a promise to return the result.
+It cannot be called in the worker thread.

 **Atomic service API**: This API can be used in atomic services since API version 11.